DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - Remote workers are another form of third-party connectivity
     - Vendors (like IT auditing firms) may need to connect to your network, and attackers are routinely looking for creative ways to gain organizational access -- third-party connectivity is one option
     - As organizations evaluate third-party connectivity, they need to look carefully at the principle of least privilege and at methods of monitoring use and misuse

+***EMAIL SECURIY***
+- **Secure Multipurpose Internet Mail Extensions (S/MIME)**  offers authentication and confidentiality to email through public key encryption, digital envelopes, and digital signatures.
+Authentication is provided through X.509 digital certificates issued by trusted third-party CAs.
+Privacy is provided through the use of Public Key Cryptography Standard (PKCS) standards-compliant encryption.
+Two types of messages can be formed using S/MIME: signed messages and secured enveloped messages.
+A signed message provides integrity, sender authentication, and nonrepudiation.
+An enveloped message provides recipient authentication and confi- dentiality.

+- **Pretty Good Privacy (PGP)**  is a peer-to-peer public-private key–based email system that uses a variety of encryption algorithms to encrypt files and email messages.
+PGP is not a standard but rather Open Source.

+- **DomainKeys Identified Mail (DKIM)** is a means to assert that valid mail is sent by an organization through verification of domain name identity.
+See dkim.org.

+- **Sender Policy Framework (SPF)** To protect against spam and email spoofing, it operates by checking that inbound messages originate from a host authorized to send messages by the owners of the SMTP origin domain.

+- **Domain Message Authentication Reporting and Conformance (DMARC)** DMARC is a DNS-based email authentication system.
+It is intended to protect against business email compromise (BEC), phishing, and other email scams.
+Email servers can verify if a received message is valid by following the DNS-based instructions; if invalid, the email can be discarded, quarantined, or delivered anyway.

+- **STARTTLS** using Secure SMTP over TLS.
+STARTTLS (aka explicit TLS or opportunistic TLS for SMTP) will attempt to set up an encrypted connection with the target email server.
+STARTTLS is not a protocol but instead an SMTP command.
+Once the initial SMTP connection is made to the email server, the STARTTLS command will be used if the target server supports it.
+Otherwise, it will remain as plaintext.
+STARTTLS’s secure session will take place on TCP port 587.
+STARTTLS can also be used with IMAP connections, whereas POP3 connections use the STLS command to perform a similar function.

+- **Implicit SMTPS** This is the TLS-encrypted form of SMTP, which assumes the target server supports TLS.
+If accurate, then an encrypted session is negotiated.
+If not, then the connection is terminated because plaintext is not accepted.
+SMTPS communications are initiated against TCP port 465.